 This.
 Is.
 Us.

-We started traveling in a Tahoe, a car with 3 rows is a must.
-It worked okay but there wasn’t much storage and we had to pack things on the roof which lead to a lot of frustration when unpacking and packing again to hit our next destination.
+- THE BEGINNING we started traveling in a Tahoe, a car with 3 rows is a must.
+It worked okay but there wasn’t much storage for 5 people and we had to pack things on the roof.
+This lead to a lot of frustration when unpacking and packing again to hit our next destination.